 Our title mixes Hebrew and Cornish.
-‘Kehillat’ is understood as (Jewish) community and ‘Kernow’ is the ancient form for Cornwall – thus we arrive at the Jewish Community of Cornwall.
+‘Kehillat’ means (Jewish) Community and ‘Kernow’ is the ancient form for Cornwall, so we have the Jewish Community of Cornwall.

-We hold regular fortnightly Shabbat services at Three Bridges School (just off the A30 towards Blackwater and near Chiverton Cross Roundabout).
-Festival services are also held on a regular basis either at members’ houses or in appropriate halls.
-These services are conducted by a growing band of volunteer members whose prowess grows year by year and we have, from time to time, had the occasional input from student rabbis of the Leo Baeck College and from visiting rabbis or others versed in Jewish lore.
+We hold regular fortnightly Shabbat services at Three Bridges School near Blackwater and just off the A30 near Chiverton Cross Roundabout.
+Festival services are held at members’ houses or in appropriate halls.
+These services are conducted by volunteer members whose prowess grows year by year, and from time to time we have input from student rabbis of Leo Baeck College and from visiting rabbis or others versed in Jewish lore.

-As a community we are associated with the Reform Synagogues of Great Britain from which organisation we have received considerable help and support, especially from David Jacobs, the director of the RSGB’s synagogue support service.
-We have also, in the past, had the valuable support of Elkan and Celia Levy (peace be upon her) and their visits have always been memorable.
+We are associated with the Movement for Reform Judaism, from which we have received considerable help and support, especially from David Jacobs, until recently the Director of the MRJ’s synagogue support service.
+We have, in the past, had the valuable support of Elkan and Celia Levy (peace be upon her) and their visits have always been memorable.

 Remember whatever the weather here in Cornwall, you can be assured of a warm welcome from Kehillat Kernow.

 View our Constitution.